s-ol/themer/README.md

     $ themer activate sometheme

 This will symlink all defined templates to `~/.config/themer/current`.
 You should, in turn, symlink all the global configuration files to there.
 For example for i3:

     $ ln -s ~/.config/themer/current/i3.conf ~/.i3/config

 To view the currently activated theme's colors use `themer current`.

-If you have modified the templates, activating the theme again will not apply those changes.
+If you have modified the templates or a themes `colors.yaml`, activating the theme again will not apply those changes.
 Instead use `themer render` to update your configuration:

     $ themer render sometheme

-You can also re-render all of your themes (for example if you changed a lot in your configuration) by supplying `all` instead of a theme's name:
+You can also re-render all of your themes (for example if you changed a lot in your configuration) by supplying `all` instead of a theme's
+name:

     $ themer render all